© 2023 Rentokil Initial plc and subject to the conditions in the legal statement

 There are numerous areas and surfaces where infection can be spread in the different modes of transport.

-To reduce the risk of COVID-19, cleaning and disinfecting are essential before bringing back facilities and vehicles into use to maintain their safety.
+Disinfection services remain essential in a post-pandemic world where staff and passengers are increasingly aware of their surroundings and measures taken to protect their health.
 Disinfection services have to be carried out by following carefully assessed safety measures to ensure the safety of staff, the general public and the operators using the disinfection equipment.

 Disinfectants used have to comply with local regulations and be approved for antiviral use.
-Specially trained technicians systematically clean all the key touchpoints and surfaces using specialist equipment and wearing personal protective equipment (PPE).
+Specially trained technicians systematically clean all the key touchpoints and surfaces using specialist equipment.

 For disinfecting large areas quickly and for rapid turnaround of vehicles, a fogging machine can be used to apply a mist of disinfectant.
 The minute droplets quickly settle under, on top of and on the sides of objects and inaccessible areas that may be difficult or not possible to reach using conventional cleaning methods.